velpulasriya08/SMS-BASED-THRESHOLD-MONITORING-AND-THERMAL-MANAGEMENT/README.md

 ➢ KEIL-C COMPILER
 ➢ FLASH MAGIC

-🧠 HOW IT WORKS

-🔄 How It Works – Key Points
+🔄 HOW IT WORKS – Key Points

-    Temperature Sensor Reads Environment
+    TEMPERATURE SENSOR READS ENVIRONMENT.

         A sensor like LM35 or DHT11 continuously measures the temperature (and optionally humidity).